MohamedSebaie/chatbot_app/README.md

 # Document ChatBot with vLLM

 A powerful document chatbot that combines vLLM, FastAPI, and Streamlit to provide intelligent responses based on uploaded documents.
-The system supports both OpenAI GPT and Llama 3 models, featuring real-time streaming responses and conversation memory.
+The system supports both 'OpenAI GPT' and `Llama 3` models, featuring real-time streaming responses and conversation memory.

 ## Features
 - 📑 Document Processing: Upload and process PDF documents